sanazjamloo/todo-list/README.md

 # About the Project

 Don't Forget To is a Todo List application made with MEAN stack with no authorization and authentication feature.
 A user can start listing their Todos without having to sign up.
-In this application, full CRUD features has been achieved with Angular JS so the user of this application can easily add, edit, and remove Todos to their list.
+In this application, full CRUD features has been achieved with Angular JS so the user of this application can easily create, read, edit, and remove Todos to and from their list.

 # Technologies and Frameworks Used